AEW2015/522R/pages/06.systolic/homework2/docs.md

 ##Problem 5

-I took the the horizontal schedule from the previous homework becuase it doesn't care about the direction of the additions.
+I took the the vertical schedule from the previous homework becuase it doesn't care about the direction of the additions.
 I then retimed the SFG in the two different directions.
 Both have a latency of 8 cycles, but one requires the input to be spaced out from each other.